OUR TEAM: UNITED BY A COMMON VISION

 Justine is the Program Manager for the Soil & Climate Alliance at Green America’s Center for Sustainability Solutions.
 She works with a community of leaders across the food and ag supply chain to drive soil regeneration and climate-based solutions across North America.

 For more than a decade, Justine has been working in nonprofit management and conservation across the U.S. and abroad.
-Her expertise lies in program and partnership development, science communications, and community-based conservation programming.
+Her expertise lies in communications and program and partnership development.
 Justine is a certified volunteer administrator with a Bachelor of Science degree in ecology and environmental biology from the University of North Carolina and a Master of Arts degree in biology from Miami University.
 Prior to Green America, she led all outreach and education programs for a county-wide land conservancy.
 Justine also developed the strategic direction for the organizations communications efforts and worked to expand experiential learning opportunities.

-From running large-scale habitat restoration projects to working with farmers in rural Namibian communities, Justine brings unique insight into the importance of biodiversity and ecosystem regeneration in the climate change movement.
-In her free time, she enjoys gardening, drawing, traveling, and being out in nature.
+From running large-scale habitat restoration projects to working with farmers in rural Namibian communities, Justine brings unique insight into the importance of biodiversity and ecosystem regeneration.
+In her free time, she enjoys gardening, drawing, traveling, and being outdoors in nature.
 She is currently based in Milwaukee, Wisconsin.

 Lindsey Johnson